-NEW YORK (AP) -- Mayor Michael Bloomberg hit the brakes Wednesday on a proposal to keep tourist-toting pedicabs from charging confusing, sometimes exorbitant rates.
+NEW YORK (AP) -- New York City Mayor Michael Bloomberg says he'll decide by Friday whether to sign a proposal to keep pedicabs from charging confusing, sometimes exorbitant rates.

-The plan — the latest in a series of attempts to regulate the tricycle taxis in recent years — was up for Bloomberg to consider signing Wednesday.
-But after a pedicab driver complained that the city was unfair to the pedal-powered cabs, Bloomberg said he wanted "to find out a little more" about the proposal.
+The proposal was up for Bloomberg to consider signing Wednesday.
+After a pedicab driver complained that the city was unfair to the bicycle taxis, Bloomberg said he wanted "to find out a little more" about the proposal.

 The City Council voted unanimously last month to require pedicab drivers to charge by the minute, with the timer clearly visible.